Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 **Conditions** can be specified to limit placement success.
 If any of the conditions would fail, the block will not be placed.

 ::: warning
 For the sake of placement success, single block features are considered to fail if replacing themselves.
-This is an important distinction for [aggregate features](#aggregate-features), [conditional lists](#conditional-lists), and others.
+This is an important distinction for [aggregate features](#aggregate-features) and others.
 Proxy single block features with a [search feature](#search-feature) when only considering placement restriction success.
 :::

 ##### Innate Block Conditions